rest-for-physics/framework/doc/Chapters/5-using-rest.md

 ### Plot the analysis result

 It is also allowed to plot histograms for observables in output file.
-REST has an application class called TRestAnalysisPlot.
+REST has an core class called TRestAnalysisPlot.
 It generates plot string according to an rml config file and calls the TTree::Draw() method to draw the histogram.
 It can also save the plots to a pdf file or ROOT file afterwards.